Marian Jazmik: Breaking the Rules

 Everything you need

 Marian loves to create beauty from the ordinary and the mundane, and she encourages aspiring artists to do the same.
-For example, she frequents scrap shops in her native England, “The scrap shop sells products from manufacturing that would otherwise go to landfill, and I picked up a huge reel of monofilament fibre, which is like a fishing line.
-It’s just looking around and seeing what you’ve got in the home or what could perhaps work.”
+For example, she frequents scrap shops in her native England, “The scrap shop sells products from manufacturing that would otherwise go to the landfill, and I picked up a huge reel of monofilament fibre, which is like a fishing line.
+It’s just looking around and seeing what you’ve got in the home or what could work.”

 All artists can also take inspiration from Marian’s fantastic, positive attitude.
 “If it doesn’t work, it doesn’t work, just put it to one side, and it’ll be suitable for something else.”
 It doesn’t get much more beautiful than that.